xtrm0/csd-blog/website/content/2021/collaborative-data-design.md

 - First, design a simple, unoptimized CRDT that has the best possible semantics, using the techniques in this blog post.
 - Then, if needed, make an optimized implementation and prove (or verify through testing) that it is equivalent to the unoptimized CRDT.

 If you try to make an optimized implementation from scratch, you risk running into [Other Approach 1](#other-approach-1)'s pitfalls, or making a CRDT with confusing behavior.
-(TODO: ref JSON todo-list figure, Riak observed-resets, semidirect---I'm guilty of this too?).
+(TODO: ref JSON todo-list figure, Riak observed-resets, semidirect---I'm guilty of this too).

 # Basic Designs